DutchDjangoAssociation/django-sprint/flyer.md

 It's recommended to start with something easy, like improving documentation or fix a simple bug.
-Through this you'll get a better idea how the contribution process works, and you will be more successful for your bigger contributions later on!
+Through this you'll get a better idea how the contribution process works, and you will be more successful for your bigger contributions later on.

-That's the basic idea.
 You can work on something by yourself, team up with others, pair program, or have an occasional good talk with your fellow Django-enthusiasts!
 Lunch, dinner, drinks and snacks are provided and in the evening we'll have some cold beers for you.

 ## Where do I begin?